PDM4AR/exercises/docs/01-helloworld.md

 Once your repository is created, clone it on your local computer and open it in VS Code:

 - Run `git clone <>` where `<>` is either HTTPS or SSH depending on how you set up git.
-- Navigate to the `\exercise` folder.
+- Navigate to the `exercise` folder, where the exercise repo is cloned locally.
 Open VS Code in the repository by running `code .` in the terminal.
 - Alternatively, open VS code then click select File -> Open and select *the entire folder*.
 - VS Code will propose to install "Dev Container".
 Click "install".
 - VS Code will give you a message similar to: